submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 labeled and have corresponding release notes.
 When the version is ready for GA, the pending release note branch can then be merged to the main branch of [the website repository].

-The [following query] can be use to identify PRs whose release notes still need to be written.
+[Searching the Submariner GitHub Org with `label:release-note-needed -label:release-note-handled`] can help identify PRs that still need release notes.

 ### Unplanned Work